Dwight D. Eisenhower: Southeast Asia

-In late 1954, Gen. J. Lawton Collins was made ambassador to "Free Vietnam", effectively elevating the country to sovereign status.
-Collins' instructions were to support the leader Ngo Dinh Diem in subverting communism, by helping him to build an army and wage a military campaign.
+In late 1954, Gen. J. Lawton Collins was made ambassador to the State of Vietnam, effectively elevating the country to sovereign status.
+Collins' instructions were to support the leader Ngo Dinh Diem in countering communism, by helping him to build an army and wage a military campaign.
+Although Diem was publicly supported, in private John Foster Dulles acknowledged that Diem had been accepted because "we knew of no one better".
 In February 1955, Eisenhower dispatched the first American soldiers to Vietnam as military advisors to Diem's army.
 After Diem announced the formation of the Republic of Vietnam (commonly known as South Vietnam) in October, Eisenhower immediately recognized the new state and offered military, economic, and technical assistance.

 In the years that followed, Eisenhower increased the number of US military advisors in South Vietnam to 900.
-This was due to North Vietnam's support of "uprisings" in the south and concern the nation would fall.
+This was due to North Vietnam's support of "uprisings" in the South and concern the nation would fall.
 In May 1957 Diem, then President of South Vietnam, made a state visit to the United States.
 Eisenhower pledged his continued support, and a parade was held in Diem's honor in New York City.
-Although Diem was publicly praised, in private Secretary of State John Foster Dulles conceded that Diem had been selected because there were no better alternatives.

 After the election of November 1960, Eisenhower, in a briefing with John F. Kennedy, pointed out the communist threat in Southeast Asia as requiring prioritization in the next administration.
 Eisenhower told Kennedy he considered Laos "the cork in the bottle" with regard to the regional threat.